Barkuhi

-Barkuhi is a small township in Chhindwara District in the Indian state of Madhya Pradesh.
+Barkuhi is a small town in Chhindwara District in the Indian state of Madhya Pradesh.

 Location

 Situated on the banks of Pench River, it lies midway between Junnardeo and Parasia, about 35 km north-west of Chhindwara.
 The nearest railway stations are Eklehra (1.5 km) and Parasia (5 km).
 The nearest airport, Nagpur, is 125 km to south-east of Barkuhi.
-Barkuhi's population is 18,000.
+Barkuhi's population is 12,689.

 This place is known in nearby areas because of a central school.
 This is the only central school in 35 km of radius.
 Its name is Kendriya vidyalaya barkuhi.

 Before being given the status of nagar panchayat in 2010, Barkuhi was the largest gram panchayat of Madhya Pradesh.
 There is a temple located on a hill known as Barah Mandir.
 All twelve shivlinga located across India are present here.